gutenbergtools/gutenbergsite/site/policy/collection_development.md

 matter how or where they are read, now and in the future.
 As such, production choices should not inhibit automated or non-automated creation of new derived formats.

-## What topics and subject matter are of interest?
+## What topics and subject matter are accepted?

 The eBooks in the Project Gutenberg collection are freely offered to readers for their enjoyment, enlightenment, education, and entertainment.
 The collection includes eBooks on many topics.
 There is emphasis on